 Select relevant information that will demonstrate your strengths for the program you have chosen.
 Use specific examples to support your statements, and do not avoid difficult questions.
 If an interviewer asks about your weaknesses, they actually want to hear a weakness; you can, however, quickly turn the answer into a positive by telling them how you are taking proactive steps to overcome the weakness.
 Answer questions directly, or you run the risk of coming off as insincere.

 Be Prepared to Answer Different Types of Questions (Hypothetical, Problem Solving Situational, or Research Related)

 All interviewers have a different style and protocol.
 There are genres of questions that are more typical for certain programs, but you should be moderately prepared to answer any of the types of questions mentioned above.
 Do not be caught off guard by hypothetical questions that present a scenario and ask you what you would do (especially in pre-professional program).
 Also prepare 6-8 anecdotes of your accomplishments, leadership skills, teamwork skills, etc. that could answer the situational questions “tell me about a time when…” Be able to speak about the research in your field of study, and where you think you might be able to add to the body of literature.
-For a more complete guide to answering different types of questions, please refer to the interviewing section of the Career Services website.
+For a more complete guide to answering different types of questions, please refer to the interviewing section of the Career Development Center website.